 The paper is organized as follows.
 In Sec.~\ref{sec:methods}, we recall the main properties of the GPE.
 We also motivate and describe the QPBC needed to model systems with non-zero net vorticity.
-In Sec.~\ref{sec:numChecks}, we validate the implementation by reproducing the expected behavior of simple vortex systems.
 We present some first applications, including vortex lattice formation and vortex nucleation from moving impurities, in Sec.~\ref{sec:numSim}.
 We summarize our results in Sec.~\ref{sec:conclusions}.
+In Appendix~\ref{app:numChecks}, we validate the implementation of \texttt{GINTONIC} by reproducing the expected behavior of simple vortex systems.